-To make the business case to invest in a new knowledge sharing platform, you’ll need to start by evaluating your current knowledge sharing efforts to determine their success.
-Typical metrics include usage rate of your current technology, ratings of how easy or difficult it is for employees to find the information they need, and overall time spent looking for information.
+To make the business case to invest in a new knowledge management platform, you’ll need to start by evaluating your current knowledge sharing efforts to determine their success.
+Typical knowledge sharing metrics include usage rate of your current technology, ratings of how easy or difficult it is for employees to find the information they need, and overall time spent looking for information.

-After you implement a new knowledge sharing platform, you’ll need to evaluate its success by looking at buy-in, engagement, and performance.
+After you implement a new knowledge management platform, you’ll need to evaluate its success by looking at buy-in, engagement, and performance.

 But how on earth do you measure something as intangible as the exchange of knowledge?

-The idea of measuring knowledge sharing success can seem daunting, but there are concrete metrics you can use to determine how your knowledge sharing strategy is affecting business results.
-Let’s look at knowledge sharing metrics to track before and after you implement a new knowledge sharing platform.
+The idea of measuring the ROI of knowledge management and knowledge sharing success can seem daunting, but there are concrete metrics you can use to determine how your knowledge sharing strategy is affecting business results.
+Let’s look at knowledge sharing metrics to track before and after you implement a new knowledge management platform.

 Before you start evaluating your knowledge sharing efforts as a whole, take note of the current technology you are using to share knowledge internally.
 This is likely some combination of file sharing, chat, intranet, or maybe even a knowledge management platform.